-Not everything means something about you: in fact very few if any do mean something about you, if you have already created yourself.
+Not everything means something about you: in fact very few things if anything mean something about you, if you have already created yourself.
 People can mock you, call you names, frown at you, and it won’t touch you.

 Here is the language of someone who already has done the work to create themselves:

-And the language of someone who hopes to find themselves, hopefully someone nice (lol) is to attempt to accurately describe themselves, using “I am” language.
+And the language of someone who hopes to find themselves, hopefully a nice person attempts to accurately describe themselves.
+They are using “I am” language.

 The result is the opposite of what they hope for.
 Because in this accurate “I am” description everything and the opposite are featured with the same weight.